Accounts

 3.2.
 External user and group accounts

-External user and group accounts are available only when federated authentication is enabled.
-These accounts represent users that use an external application to authenticate to log on to Dundas BI.
+Account Type can be set to External user or External group when federated authentication is enabled.
+These accounts represent users that use an external application to authenticate to log on.

-Similarly to Windows groups, you don't have to create a separate user account manually for each user when in an external group account.
-When a user belonging to the external group logs on to Dundas BI (via federated authentication), a virtual user account is created automatically within Dundas BI.
+Like for Windows groups, you don't have to create a separate user account manually if you add an external group account.
+When a user belonging to the external group logs on (via federated authentication), a virtual user account is created automatically.

 4. View the list of accounts

-Go to the Admin screen, expand the Account Service category, and then click Accounts to see a list of the accounts in the system.
+Expand the Account Service category in the Administration area and click Accounts to see a list of the accounts in the system.

-By default, disabled accounts and virtual user accounts are not listed.
-Virtual user accounts are accounts associated with an external group or Windows group account.
-If you want to see disabled or virtual accounts, select the relevant checkbox.
+By default, disabled accounts and virtual user accounts are not listed - virtual user accounts are those associated with an external group or Windows group account.
+If you want to see disabled or virtual accounts, click to toggle that option in the toolbar.

 4.1.
 Edit an account

-Select an account from the list and click the Edit icon on the toolbar to open the Account Details dialog.
-This lets you view or modify the settings for that account.
-Read-only information concerning the account includes the following:
+Click to select an account from the list and click Edit in the toolbar to open the Account Details dialog, which allows you to view or modify details for that account.
+Read-only information includes:

 - Account ID